Fit as a Mama Bear

 Homemade Cough Drops & Kids

+I worry with kids, especially very little ones, that they would chew them, swallow and choke.
 So these are adult-only DIY cough drops I'd say (though here's a great cough syrup recipe for kiddos if you need one!)

-How do you store the DIY cough drops?
+How do you store DIY cough drops?

 Will lemon throat lozenges help a cough?

-Honey is super soothing for a scratchy, dry throat which is normally the start of a cough.
+Honey is super soothing for a scratchy, dry throat, which is normally the start of a cough.
 Use these homemade cough drops when you feel a scratchy throat coming on and before it gets too intense and turns into a cough.

 What do I do if my homemade cough drops are not hard after freezing?

 If you find that the cough drops are still pretty sticky and you're having trouble getting them out of the mold, then two things went wrong.
 The first is that you didn't freeze them long enough to harden.
 If they're a bit melty and you froze them for 1-2 hours, then you didn't boil them down enough to make the honey tacky.
-They still work but if you really want to you can reboil them.
-Just scoop them all out from the mold, reheat and boil down further getting that deep golden brown before repeating the remaining steps.
+They still work, but if you really want to, you can reboil them.
+Just scoop them all out from the mold, reheat, and boil down further, getting that deep golden brown before repeating the remaining steps.

-Other Cold & Flu Remedies I Use
+Other Cold & Flu Remedies

 Homemade Honey Lemon Cough Drops